 Before going ahead with a debt solution, it’s important get free and impartial debt advice, to make sure you understand the options that are suitable for your circumstances and how you may be affected.

 An individual voluntary arrangement (IVA) is a formal agreement between you and your creditors that can help you pay off your debts in affordable monthly payments, usually over five or six years.
 There is also the option of making a one-off payment, known as a lump sum IVA.

 In Scotland, a protected trust deed is a similar solution, but has different benefits, risks and fees associated with it.

 You can only get an IVA with the help of an insolvency practitioner.
 As it's legally binding and recorded on the IVA register, you’re protected from further action from your creditors as long as you keep up with your payments.

-If your IVA fails, creditors may request the supervisor of your IVA petitions for your bankruptcy.
+If your IVA fails, creditors may request the supervisor of your IVA petitions for your bankruptcy, although this is rare.

 At the end of your IVA, the ‘unsecured debts’ included in your IVA will be written off.